For the duration of this initiative, the Center

 Council on Education in Journalism and Mass Communications (ACEJMC)

 accreditation requirements.
-They will get started by working with the Center
+They got started by working with the Center

 for Community-Based Learning to develop a “Building Bridges between the